EE392D/EE392D/README.md

 EE 392 is open to all graduate students as well as advanced undergraduate students.
 While the course has no official prerequisites, a mature understanding of wireless communication and sensing is required.

 ### Communication
-All announcements will be sent over email and posted on Slack.
+All announcements will be sent over email. **Make sure you are subscribed to the class mailing list.**

 ### Submissions
 All course assignments should be submitted through [Gradescope](https://www.gradescope.com/courses/901342)